-- The possession of a Bachelor of Master’s Degree from a German university or an equivalent foreign degree
+- The possession of a Bachelor or Master’s Degree from a German university or an equivalent foreign degree.

 In addition, it is highly recommended that you have German Language ability.
 Though English proficiency is sufficient to qualify for the visa, it would be better for you if you at least knew basic German.

-The documents for the Germany you are required to hand in during your interview at the appointment center in your country of residence (embassy of consulate), are as follows:
+The documents for the Germany Job seeker visa you are required to hand in during your interview at the appointment center in your country of residence (embassy or consulate), are as follows:

 - A cover letter.
-Explain in it the objective of your visit, how you plan to find employment, and your alternative career plans if you cannot find a job.
+Explain the objective of your visit, how you plan to find employment, and your alternative career plans if you cannot find a job.

 - Proof of academic qualification.
 Diploma of your degree or any other proof of academic qualification from a German or non-German university.
 Attach any certificates of previous work experiences as well.

 - Curriculum Vitae (CV).

 - Proof of financial resources.
 This could be one of the following: